AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 **[S32] Hirayama,** "Classical Simulation of QFT," arXiv:1912.01648 (2024).
 Updated treatment of classical-statistical simulation methods, incorporating developments since the earlier papers.

-### Stochastic gravity

-**[S19] de Aguiar et al.,** "Scalar Fields in de Sitter," arXiv:0809.2273 (2008).
-Studies scalar fields on de Sitter backgrounds using stochastic methods, directly relevant to the inflationary cosmology applications of the present program.

-**[S20] Hu and Verdaguer,** "Stochastic Gravity: Theory and Applications," *Living Rev. Rel.* (2008). **Major review.** The authoritative treatment of the stochastic gravity program: the Einstein--Langevin equation, the noise kernel, and applications to cosmology and black hole physics.
-Essential reading for understanding Tier 2 of the gravity-facing program (§7.4).

-**[S25] Iso and Okazawa,** "Stochastic Equations on Black Hole Backgrounds," arXiv:1104.2461 (2011).
-Studies stochastic field equations on black hole backgrounds, connecting the stochastic quantization framework to Hawking radiation and horizon physics.

-**[S29] Antonio dos Reis et al.,** "Semiclassical Gravity," arXiv:1804.04569 (2018).
-Further development of the semiclassical and stochastic gravity formalism for practical calculations.

-**[S30] Hu and Verdaguer,** *Semiclassical and Stochastic Gravity,* Cambridge University Press (2020). **Monograph.** The comprehensive book-length treatment of semiclassical and stochastic gravity, expanding on the 2008 review with additional topics and updated references.
-The definitive reference for the Einstein--Langevin framework.

-### Complex Langevin and the sign problem

-**[S21] Guralnik and Pehlevan,** "Complex Langevin and Schwinger--Dyson," arXiv:0710.3756 (2007).
-Studies the relationship between complex Langevin dynamics and Schwinger--Dyson equations, providing criteria for when the stochastic method satisfies the correct quantum equations of motion.

-**[S22] Kamenev and Levchenko,** "Keldysh and Sigma Models," arXiv:0901.3586 (2009).
-Modern treatment of the Keldysh formalism with connections to disorder physics and non-linear $\sigma$-models.
-Provides context for the non-equilibrium aspects of stochastic quantization.

-**[S23] De Dominicis and Giardina,** *Random Fields and Spin Glasses,* Cambridge University Press (2009).
-Develops the connection between classical stochastic dynamics (MSR formalism) and the Keldysh path integral in the context of disordered systems.
-Useful for understanding the structural relationships between the various formalisms discussed in §10.

-**[S24] Aarts et al.,** "Instabilities in Complex Langevin," arXiv:0912.0617 (2009).
-Identifies and characterizes specific failure modes of complex Langevin dynamics: cases where the stochastic process converges to incorrect results.
-Essential for understanding the limitations of the method.

-**[S26] Cassol-Seewald et al.,** "Landau--Ginzburg," *Int.
-J. Mod.
-Phys.
-C* (2012).
-Applies stochastic methods to Landau--Ginzburg theory, connecting the stochastic quantization framework to phase transitions and critical phenomena.

-**[S27] Seiler,** "Complex Langevin," arXiv:1708.08254 (2017).
-Comprehensive analysis of correctness conditions for complex Langevin dynamics, including the role of the imaginary-direction probability distribution.

-**[S28] Berger et al.,** "Sign Problem," arXiv:1907.10183 (2019).
-Review of the sign problem and approaches to it, including complex Langevin, Lefschetz thimbles, and density of states methods.
-Provides context for the role of stochastic methods within the broader landscape of sign-problem approaches.

-**[S31] Cai et al.,** "Regularization of Complex Langevin," arXiv:2109.12762 (2021).
-Proposes novel regularization techniques for complex Langevin dynamics, addressing known convergence issues.
-Represents the current state of the art in making complex Langevin reliable.